Daniel Webster (Florida politician): 2010

-Webster rejected early suggestions by several leaders in the Republican Party of Florida that he run to represent Florida's 8th congressional district in the U.S. House of Representatives, but in April 2010, he changed his mind and entered the race.
-His name recognition and an endorsement from former Governor of Florida Jeb Bush quickly made him the front-runner.
-He was further aided by a late endorsement and campaign rally from former Governor of Arkansas Mike Huckabee.
+Webster rejected early suggestions by several leaders in the Republican Party of Florida that he run to represent Florida's 8th congressional district in the U.S. House of Representatives.
+Still, in April 2010, he changed his mind and entered the race.
+His name recognition and an endorsement from former governor of Florida Jeb Bush quickly made him the front-runner.
+He was further aided by a late endorsement and campaign rally from former governor of Arkansas Mike Huckabee.
 On August 24, 2010, Webster defeated six other candidates in the Republican primary, winning nomination with 40% of the vote, to the runner-up's 23%.
 Webster was named one of 52 "Young Guns" of the National Republican Congressional Committee's Young Guns Program, those the party viewed as serious contenders in their races.

 The campaign featured ads by opponent Alan Grayson that criticized Webster's conservative religious views on marriage and abortion as well as attack ads against Grayson financed by Americans for Prosperity and the 60 Plus Association.

 In July 2010, Webster signed a pledge sponsored by Americans for Prosperity promising to "oppose legislation relating to climate change that includes a net increase in government revenue."

 On November 2, 2010, Webster won the seat, 56% to 38%.
 Three other candidates were on the ballot: Independent George Metcalfe, Florida Whig Party candidate Steve Gerritzen, and Peg Dunmire of the Florida TEA Party.